 A successful therapeutic relationship is one of collaboration.
-Personally, I believe that there are many ways to collaborate whether emotionally, spiritually, or around your physical health .
+Personally, I believe that there are many ways to collaborate, whether emotionally, spiritually, or around your physical health .
 It is important for you to feel empowered, and be an active part of the journey to healing rather than a mere bystander.
 Together we will identify what your goals are and what you would like to get out of our time together.
 We will find moments to celebrate the little “wins” along the way.
-It is often through the small steps that get you to the finish line, and those small steps are worth acknowledging.
+It is often the small steps that get you to the finish line, and those small steps are worth acknowledging.

-As a Mexican-American I value the platform that I have in the Mental Health field.
+As a Mexican-American, I value the platform that I have in the Mental Health field.
 I grew up in a very supportive, close family and am extensively familiar with the impact, both positive and negative, that your family can play.
 I enjoy working to help you discover who the “you” is amongst family standards, expectations, and values.

 Along with that, I have experienced the impact of being a leader and the various expectations that can be placed on you.
-My passion is to allow a space for you to be completely candid and safe no matter if you are a CEO, Pastor, teacher, or any other type of leader.
+My passion is to allow a space for you to be completely candid and safe, no matter if you are a CEO, Pastor, teacher, or any other type of leader.
 It is my hope that our time together can be a space where you can speak freely, grow, and heal.

-Starting this process can be intimidating but taking the first step makes you that much closer to your final destination.
+Starting this process can be intimidating but taking the first step gets you that much closer to your final destination.
 Call to set up a session with me and we can take steps towards your growth, together!